zaynaib/Driving-History-Tracker-Python/README.md

 1. ### Choosing a language

 One of the first problems that I encountered was deciding what language would be best for solving this challenge.
 The lanagues that I am most familar with is Javascript and Python.
 I decided to go with Python because of two reasons.

  1.)
 Javascript is best used for creating web apps.
 This challenge is more of a data engineering problem in the sense that I am reading and mainpulating data.
 Python is more suited for this task.

 2.)
 Python has more syntactic sugar that makes it easier to create code.

 Truth be told this task would be easier with SQL.
 I could create a database with two tables driver and tables.
 These two tables would be join by a primary key of driver id.
-From there I would do my data aggerations
+From there I would implement data aggerations.

 2. ### Creating a Plan to create the Solution